kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/Certificates.md

    ![json](./images/Cert-CSR-6.png?raw=true "Import JSON")

-10. Using the premade **csr.key** we will now create the **CSR** to be submitted to Cisco DNA Center.
+10. Using the premade **csr.key** we will now create the **CSR** to be submitted to Cisco Catalyst Center.
 Use the command `openssl req -config openssl.cnf -new -key csr.key -out DNAC.csr`

     ![json](./images/Cert-CSR-7.png?raw=true "Import JSON")